SamuelD-Data/zillow_clustering_project/README.md

 ### Goals

-- Improve original estimate of the log error by using clustering methodologies.
+- Identify variables that drive log errors

-- Create a model that predicts log error
+- Create a model that effectively predicts log errors

 I will also deliver the following: